scott-huberty/q1k-neuroimaging/docs/source/tasks/visual_search.rst

 screen with a ``220px`` diameter interest area, until gaze is within the interest area region for ``50ms`` or ``2000ms`` elapses (the trial is immediately recycled, and the attention getter is shown).
-All trials that show a search array present a reward animation, which is the target apple rotating clockwise 180 degreees for ``500ms`` then anti-clockwise 180 degrees (returning upright) for ``750ms``.
+All trials that show a search array present a reward animation, which is the target apple rotating clockwise 180 degrees for ``500ms`` then anti-clockwise 180 degrees (returning upright) for ``750ms``.

 Event Messaging